MikeDigitize/JSFundamentals/README.md

 ```

-Whilst the <code>instanceof</code> operator returns an accurate result, when creating objects with the <code>new</code> keyword, the <code>constructor</code> property does not and needs to be explicitly set.
+Whilst the <code>instanceof</code> operator returns an accurate result after creating objects with the <code>new</code> keyword, the <code>constructor</code> property does not and needs to be explicitly set.
 The <code>instanceof</code> operator will return true on a constructor if an instance is part of its inheritance chain, not just if it's an immediate instance.
 Consider from the above example how <code>instanceof</code> returns for each of the instances:

 ```javascript
 foobar instanceof FooBar; // true